 On Purim, chassidus asks a person to do this digging.
 If he digs and digs, he’ll perhaps uncover the depth and core of our being.

 It’s the rest of the year that we wear a costume, on Purim our true “I” comes to the fore.

 For good or the opposite, the way people are on Purim often indicates their true self – who they wish they could be the whole year.

-The Talmud (Sanhedrin 38a) remarks “When wine goes in, secrets comes out.”
+The Talmud (Sanhedrin 38a) remarks “When wine goes in, secrets come out.”

-There are two types of secrets that a person can express when inebriated, secrets that the individual is aware about and secrets that even the individual himself does not know.
+There are two types of secrets that a person can express when inebriated, secrets that the individual is aware of and secrets that even the individual himself does not know.

 Often, our conscious, rational mind covers over the unconscious aspect of our identity – we live a life in accordance to the person we think we are, but forget the true “I” that has become covered up by layers upon layers of our experiences.

 When we say a l’chaim our conscious mind becomes discombobulated, often letting a deeper part of ourselves express itself.